 A disease outbreak, according to the World Health Organization (WHO) is the occurrence of disease cases in excess of normal expectancy.
 The number of cases varies according to the disease-causing agent, and the size and type of previous and existing exposure to the agent.
 Disease outbreaks are usually caused by an infection, transmitted through person-to-person contact, animal-to-person contact, or from the environment or other media.
 Outbreaks may also occur following exposure to chemicals or to radioactive materials.
-Occasionally the cause of an outbreak is unknown, even after thorough investigation.
+Occasionally the cause of an outbreak is unknown, even after thorough investigation14.
+Additionally, it should be noted that there is the potential for disease to emerge because of deliberate introduction through bioterrorism.

-A 2014 study titled, Global rise in human infectious disease outbreaks found that the total number of outbreaks and richness of causal diseases have each increased globally since 1980 (figure 3).
+According to a 2007 WHO report, infectious diseases are emerging at a rate that has not been seen before.
+A 2014 study titled, Global rise in human infectious disease outbreaks15 found that the total number of outbreaks and richness of causal diseases have each increased globally since 1980 (figure 3).